ciribob/DCS-CTLD/README.md

 Pickup Zones can be configured to limit the number of vehicle or troop groups that can be loaded.
 To add a limit, edit the 3rd parameter to be any number greater than 0 as shown below.

-If your pickup zone isn't working, make sure you've set the 5th parameter, the coalition side, correctly.
+***If your pickup zone isn't working, make sure you've set the 5th parameter, the coalition side, correctly and that the zone is active.***

 ```lua
 --pickupZones = { "name", "smoke color", "limit (-1 unlimited)", "active (yes/no)", "side (1 = Red / 2 = Blue)"}